top of page

 Park Points –

 Size and Vibe: The park is mostly forested, covering 311.2 square miles of wetlands, waterfalls, rocky peaks, and 70 overlooks.
-It is also best known for it's Skyline Drive along 105 miles of the Blue Ridge Mountains.
+It is also best known for its Skyline Drive along 105 miles of the Blue Ridge Mountains.

 Best time of year to go – Shenandoah is another national park famous for its autumn foliage.
 So, embrace the mild weather and head out between September and November.